 - If you monitor the behavior of users living in the EU, you should be compliant with the GDPR.

-- If you need a digital product and you don’t want to worry about whether it complies with the GDPR, work with professionals.
+- If you need a digital product and you’re not sure whether you’re getting the things right with GDPR requirements checklist, work with professionals.